-Follow-up care includes strengthening connections to existing providers, and connections to the new OCC street care team called BEST Neighborhoods.
-BEST Neighborhoods works in assigned neighborhoods 7-days a week and provides behavioral health interventions to support clients to transition to long term care and support.
+When follow-up care is appropriate, it can include strengthening connections to existing providers, care coordination services, and connections to the OCC street care team called BEST Neighborhoods.
+BEST Neighborhoods works directly in community and provides behavioral health interventions to support clients transition to long term care and support.